kollinbassie/DB-Project/README.txt

 Enter your choice (1-12):

 4. Select an option by entering its corresponding number.
+You can enter 12 to exit the application.

 HOW TO RUN TEST QUERIES: